 Bladder exstrophy is a rare urological disease that affects 1 in 50,000 babies.
 Depending on the type of exstrophy, patients can be born with complex urological structures including a malformation of the bladder and improperly formed pelvic bones.
 Repair of the exstrophied bladder requires surgical reconstruction which can be highly complex.
-A child with exstrophy may undergo multiple surgical procedures, associated lengthy hospitalisations and many repeated outpatient visits and treatments.
+A child with exstrophy may undergo multiple surgical procedures, associated lengthy hospitalizations and many repeated outpatient visits and treatments.

-The complex surgeries were conducted at Hamad Hospital by a medical team comprising Sidra and HMC pediatric surgeons and anesthesiologists.
+The complex surgeries were conducted at Hamad Hospital by a medical team comprising Sidra Medicine and HMC pediatric surgeons and anesthesiologists.
 Both children’s surgeries took close to eight hours.
 The urological team headed by Dr. Salle included HMC doctors Abdelrrhaman El Khadi, Sami Cherigui and Tariq Abbas.
-For the child requiring pelvic bone surgery, this was performed by Sidra’s division chief of pediatric orthopedics, Dr. Jason Howard.
+For the child requiring pelvic bone surgery, this was performed by Sidra Medicine’s division chief of pediatric orthopedics, Dr. Jason Howard.
 The second child’s surgery involved a general pediatric surgical team led by HMC’s Dr. Mansour Ali.

-Sidra Chief Executive Officer, Peter Morris said, “We are immensely proud of the team at Sidra and the humanitarian role we have been able to play in changing the lives of these two wonderful and brave children.
+Sidra Medicine Chief Executive Officer, Peter Morris said, “We are immensely proud of the team at Sidra Medicine and the humanitarian role we have been able to play in changing the lives of these two wonderful and brave children.
 Our joint medical collaboration with HMC is also testament to the network of care that continues to advance in Qatar with the help of Qatar Foundation.
 HMC has been integral in providing access to their own teams and exceptional facilities including operating and intensive care units for the patients.
 The children are being well looked after by both teams and we hope for their quick recoveries so they can go on to lead fulfilled lives with their families.”

 According to the A-BE-C, a treatable condition like bladder exstrophy can potentially become critical, particularly for children who do not have access to proper medical care.
 Many of these children can spend years in agonizing pain and shunned by family and society.
 Pamela Block, Executive Director of A-BE-C and a mother of a child who had bladder exstrophy, arranged for the children and families to come to Qatar and provided support and hope to the families during the surgeries at Hamad Hospital.

 “The A-BE-C is dedicated to offering the parents of children with bladder exstrophy access to information, resources and ultimately surgery for their children.
-We are immensely grateful to Qatar Foundation, Sidra and HMC for changing the lives of the two young patients.
+We are immensely grateful to Qatar Foundation, Sidra Medicine and HMC for changing the lives of the two young patients.
 They have been given renewed hope for a better life – something which both families didn’t think was possible,” said Ms. Block.

-“I would also like to personally thank Ms. Mchail C. Chebab from HMC who helped the families with their paper work and continues to provide ongoing support to them during their stay.
-After seeing the world-class team and facilities in Qatar, I am optimistic it will set a precedence for Sidra to become a global referral center for specialized pediatric urological treatment.
+“I would also like to personally thank Ms. Mchail C. Chebab from HMC who helped the families with their paperwork and continues to provide ongoing support to them during their stay.
+After seeing the world-class team and facilities in Qatar, I am optimistic it will set a precedence for Sidra Medicine to become a global referral center for specialized pediatric urological treatment.
 The amount of time, cost and stress it will save for families who live in close proximity to Qatar including countries in Africa, Asia and Europe will be immense,” continued Ms. Block.

 After the children recover from the first stage of their surgeries, they will return to their home countries where they will be monitored by local doctors in collaboration with the A-BE-C. They will return to Qatar for additional procedures related to enabling urinary continence and receiving psycho-social support.